kevmuv/Salaries/Salaries.md

 ![GitHub Logo](/png3.PNG)

-Finally we create a pie chart representing the average Starting Median Salary by region
+Finally we create a pie chart representing the average Starting Median Salary by region.

 ```
 #To create the pie chart it is important to note that we assigned sizes based on the first bar graph